jackmin97/Crypto-Long-Only-Momentum-Strategy/README.md

 # 2. Alpha Generation
 We have used the following parameters to assign a score to each of the cryptocurrencies.

 2.1.
-2-day returns;
+2-day returns

 2.2.
-7-day standard deviation;
+7-day standard deviation

 2.3.
-14-day relative strength index.
+14-day relative strength index

 In this step, the 2-day returns, the 7-day standard deviation and 14-day RSI is computed and are ranked as below